-For further information about the facilities or programs offered at the regional centres, contact: School of Continuing Education Phone: 780-799-0535 Email: coned@keyano.ca or indigenous.ed@keyano.ca
+For further information about the programs offered contact: School of Continuing Education Phone: 780-799-0535 Email: coned@keyano.ca or indigenous.ed@keyano.ca

 PARTNERSHIPS

 An integral part of successful programs is collaboration.
 Indigenous Education is very fortunate to have several stakeholders and partners that help us provide programs that are relevant to our communities and region.
 We create great things together by sharing our expertise, knowledge, and persistence.